|Title:||Assessing Readers Struggling to Comprehend Multiple Sources of Information|

 |Award Period:||4 years||Award Amount:||$1,562,428|

-Purpose: In upper elementary school science and social studies classes, students are often asked to read multiple texts in order to answer questions and prepare reports.
-However, most comprehension research examines how students derive meaning from a single text, and most comprehension assessment tools similarly ask students to read and answer questions about a single passage.
-The need to better understand how students make meaning as they read across multiple texts and for teachers to assess whether students are developing appropriate comprehension skills serves as the motivation for this research project.
-Its purpose is to develop a set of assessments that can diagnose the strategies and skills required for comprehension of multiple texts and identify where readers struggle in this complex but important task.
-At the conclusion of this project, the research team will have a rigorously documented taxonomy of comprehension strategies and skills central to multiple text comprehension and a set of assessments and indicators that differentiate among levels of proficiency, are useful in classroom contexts, and provide information for instructional decision making.
+Purpose: In this project, the researchers proposed to develop a set of assessments that could diagnose the strategies and skills required for comprehension of multiple texts.
+The purpose of this assessment was to identify what causes readers to struggle with this complex but important task.
+In the early 2000s, most comprehension research examined how students derive meaning from a single text, so there was a need to better understand how students make meaning as they read across multiple texts and for teachers to assess whether students were developing appropriate comprehension skills.
+At the conclusion of the project, the research aimed to have documented a taxonomy of comprehension strategies and skills central to multiple text comprehension and developed a set of assessments and indicators that differentiate among levels of proficiency, are useful in classroom contexts, and provide information for instructional decision-making.

 Setting: This project takes place in third-, fourth-, and fifth-grade classrooms in the public schools in a large midwestern city.

-Population: Students participating in this project are economically and ethnically diverse.
-In Year 1, 54 students in six fifth-grade classrooms, and their teachers, are participating.
-In Year 2, approximately 225 students are participating in the quasi-experimental evaluation of the assessment components.
-In Years 3 and 4, both teachers and students are participating.
-Nine to 12 third-, fourth-, and fifth-grade teachers are participating in the evaluation of the appropriateness of the tasks for students.
-Approximately 450 third-, fourth-, and fifth-grade students are participating in the generalizability studies being carried out in the final two years of the project.
+Sample: Students participating in this project are economically and ethnically diverse.
+In phase 1, 54students in 6 grade 5 classrooms and their teachers are participating.
+In phase 2, approximately 225 students are participating in the quasi-experimental evaluation of the assessment components.
+In phase 3 and 4, both teachers and students are participating.
+Approximately 9 to 12 grade 3, 5, and 5 teachers are participating in the evaluation of the appropriateness of the tasks for students.
+Approximately 450 grade 3, 4, and 5 students are participating in the generalizability studies being carried out in the final 2 years of the project.

-Data Analytic Strategy: Systematic qualitative analyses are being used on the Year 1 data.
+Data Analytic Strategy: Systematic qualitative analyses are being used on the phase 1 data.
 Generalizability studies will use analysis of variance.

 Lawless, K.A., Goldman, S.R., Gomez, K., Manning, F., and Braasch, J.L.
 (2012).
 Assessing Multiple Source Comprehension Through Evidence Centered Design.
 In J.S.
 Sabatini, E. Albro, and T. O'Reilly (Eds.), Reaching an Understanding: Innovations in How We View Reading Assessment (pp. 3–17).
 Lanham, MD: Rowman and Littlefield Education.